 The definition of the word family has changed vastly in recent times.
 Both the nuclear and traditional family model and families, including stepparents, step-siblings, half-siblings, alternative parental figures or blended families, are common today.

-The adoption of a stepchild by a stepparent can accomplish these goals, creating a legal relationship between the child and stepparent that is equally as binding as a biological relationship.
-This option is especially beneficial for the child when the child’s other biological parent has been absent or uninvolved in the child’s life and upbringing.
+Often times, a stepparent or relative who is closely bonded with the child(ren), seeks to adopt to further provide for protection and support of the child(ren).
+An adoption can accomplish these goals, creating a legal relationship between the child and stepparent that is equally as binding as a biological relationship.
+It can be especially beneficial when the child’s other biological parent has been absent or uninvolved in the child’s life and upbringing.

 Consent Of The Biological Parent

-Helping More Than Just Stepparents
+Helping More Than Just Stepparents and Children

 Consult With An Experienced Adoption Attorney

-Consulting with an attorney is helpful to assure the completion of all necessary steps for a successful stepparent or family member adoption.
+Consulting with an attorney is helpful to assure the completion of all necessary steps for a successful adoption.
 At Lincoln & Wenk, PLLC, we strive to work with families to ensure the stepparent or family member adoption process is as seamless and straightforward as possible.
 We share in our client’s goal and vision to make their family unit officially whole.